 Internationally, 92.5% of candidates successfully complete the course, 24% at Pass ‘B’ level, 2% at pass ‘A’ level.
 5% of candidates fail and 2.5% withdraw from the course.
 People who fail, if they want to do the course again, will have to pay the full course fees.

 Be aware that the CELTA is not a grammar course and your language awareness will have to be to standard.
 A C1 and preferably C2 level on the Common European Framework is required to be able to participate on the course.
-There are books we recommend you to read before the course starts, there is a pre-course task to complete once you have been accepted onto the course, and we can recommend a 5-hour online grammar course from Cambridge.
+There are books we recommend you to read before the course starts, there is a pre-course task to complete once you have been accepted onto the course, and we will give you free access to an online grammar course from the University of Cambridge, which has been specially designed for starting teachers and CELTA candidates who need to brush-up their language awareness.
 With a bit of effort, you will be well prepared before your course starts.
 During the course we have language analysis input sessions to help you.

 The intensive nature of this course means that any professional or personal commitments during the course can seriously compromise your result.